Practices-Coders/Code-Collaborations/README.md

 ------------
 ## We are now ready to realize our collaboration :tw-1f600:

-`inally, don't forget to comment your code, it will benefit others.`
+`Finally, don't forget to comment your code, it will benefit others.`

 ![](https://user-images.githubusercontent.com/22551090/144496665-40751702-7cb1-42c9-b3c6-af858788130d.jpg)